Deep learning of chemical reactions

 Detailed Objectives

-In detail, we target the following:
+In detail, we target:

 • The rule-free, stereochemistry-aware modeling and subsequent experimental validation of asymmetric organocatalysis to identify new enantioselective transformations.